GOVERNANCE AND COMPLIANCE

-Belstone Dart International (BDI) is a company primarily based in Somalia, and provides a variety of services in a complex environment.
+Belstone Dart International (BDI) provides a variety of services in complex environments.

 At BDI we are an organization completely committed to the success of our clients.
 Our delivery model consists of four key elements; Consulting, Intelligence Risk Management, Capability Development, Logistics & Procurement.

 Our stakeholders which include clients, government agencies, communities where we operate, expect BDI to operate responsibly and in conformance with national, international laws and human rights.

 BDI’s Code of Conduct and application of all aspects of our operations are conducted in an ethical manner.
 A key principle of this commitment is our pledge to respect human rights and to provide understanding services that seek to improve and sustain a community license to operate.

 Complex environments pose elevated risks of facing issues from or relating to human rights abuses.
 BDI seeks to mitigate this risk as effectively as possible by ensuring that the principles outlined within our Code of Conduct and Business Ethics and our internal policy on Human Rights are strictly adhered to and that all personnel are aware of these commitments and understand their absolute importance.

 BDI respects all people.
 This is demonstrated in a robust commitment to the UN guiding Principles on Business and Human Rights, the International Code of Conduct for Private Security Providers (ICoCA), the Montreux Document and all applicable laws and guidelines.